All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 \section{Object Detection in Autonomous Vehicles}

 Object detection plays a pivotal role in AV perception systems by enabling real-time understanding of the driving environment.
 Accurate detection of surrounding vehicles, pedestrians, cyclists, and static obstacles is essential for safe navigation, decision-making, and Path planning.
 Over the past decade, significant advances have been made in object detection techniques, driven by developments in sensor technology, deep learning, transformer-based architectures, and more recently, methods based on Large Language Models (LLMs) and Vision-Language Models (VLMs).
 In AV systems, object detection pipelines are typically built upon a variety of sensor modalities, such as RGB cameras, LiDAR, and radar, with details discussed in Section \ref{sec: AV Sensors}.
 Building on this foundation, modern object detection approaches can be broadly categorized based on the primary input modality or through the use of multi-modal fusion strategies.
 Generally, object detection methods in AVs can be broadly categorized into one of the following four types: 2D camera-based detection, 3D LiDAR-based detection, 2D–3D fusion detection, and LLM/VLM-based detection.
-Figure \ref{fig: AV algorithms} provides a comprehensive overview of these detection approaches along with their underlying sensor modalities, learning paradigms, and model architectures.
+Figure \ref{fig: AV algorithms} provides a comprehensive overview of these detection approaches along with their sensor modalities, learning paradigms, and model architectures.